Drakmord2/deeplearning-models/README.md

 pip install -r requirements.txt
 ```

-Then the is available through `python main.py`
+When inside the virtual environment, the code can be run using `python main.py`